cloudsigma/vmprep/README.md

  * All images are 64bit.
  * The user standard user is 'cloudsigma'.
  * Root login is disabled via SSH.
- * The root password is sett to null, hence you need to use `sudo` to switch to root.
+ * The root account is disabled by default, but you can still `sudo` to switch to root.
  * The password set for the user is the VNC password from the web console (which is set on the first boot).
  * SSH is enabled (and port 22 is opened in the firewall).
  * If an SSH key is present, it will be installed for the user 'cloudsigma'.
  * To improve security further, `fail2ban` is installed, which provides additional protection against brute-force attacks.
  * All operating systems are using `eth0` as the network interface, and it is configured to use DHCP.
  * A system upgrade (via the native package manager) is executed to ensure that all the latest packages are installed.
- * All disk images are 10GB in size and are using LVM (such that you can easily expand it with another disk)
+ * All disk images are 10GB in size and are using LVM (such that you can easily expand it with another disk).
- * Root login via SSH is disabled.
- * All disk images are created to run with VirtIO for both disks and network interface
+ * All disk images are created to run with VirtIO for both disks and network interface.
- * The keyboard layout is set to English (US)
+ * The keyboard layout is set to English (US).

 ## Installation notes for operating system.